s4hri/pyicub/docs/source/index.rst

 License
 ========

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Social Cognition in Human Robot Interaction (s4hri) license.